7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 An ugly edge happens on crochet blankets for many different reasons.
 Sometimes your starting chain tension may not match the rest of your tension in your blanket.

-A great way to avoid this is by learning how to crochet a chainless foundation row.
+A great way to avoid this is by learning how to crochet a chainless foundation row for future projects.
 This will help to avoid having an incorrect tension on the bottom edge of your blanket.

 I prefer foundation stitches over a foundation chain since it has more stretch at the base and looks cleaner.